tonym128/tonym128.github.io/_posts/2018-02-22-faceoff-without-the-surgery-of-nicholas-cage-deepface-and-faceswap.markdown

 FaceSwap is a technology used for taking one face and swapping it with another in an image or video.
 What makes this news ?
 All the tools are available for anyone to use now!

-It's an interesting topic and it's pretty current, I found the images of Nic Cage everywhere absolutely amazing, especially the Indianna Jones video, that was fantastic.
+its an interesting topic and its pretty current, I found the images of Nic Cage everywhere absolutely amazing, especially the Indianna Jones video, that was fantastic.
 Take a look at the video below!

 <iframe width="827" height="465" src="https://www.youtube.com/embed/_OqMkZNHWPo" title="Nic Cage | Mega Mix One" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-I love the technology and the way it's so accessible, unfortunately that comes with the bad part of it too, that people are using this to put people into situations they were never in.
+I love the technology and the way its so accessible, unfortunately that comes with the bad part of it too, that people are using this to put people into situations they were never in.

 ## What I'm trying to accomplish and what I want to share